anonymousminati/training-image-recognition-model-generator/README.md

 This project is a Streamlit-based application for training and testing object detection models.
 Users can upload images, label them with class names, train a model using transfer learning, and test the model with new images.

-## Features
+## Updated Features
-- Upload images with class labels.
-- Train a model using transfer learning.
-- Test the model with new images.
-- Automatically handles new classes and updates the model.
-- Displays predictions with confidence levels.
-- Classifies low-confidence predictions as "Unknown."
+- **Batch Testing**: Upload multiple images for testing, provide feedback using checkboxes, and view a bar chart showing counts of true predictions, false predictions, and unknowns.
-- Progress bars for each epoch during training.
+- **Progress Bars**: Visual progress bars for each epoch during training.
+- **Confidence Threshold**: Predictions below the confidence threshold (default: 80%) are classified as "Unknown."

 ## Setup Instructions
 1. Clone the repository.